nicola-bastianello/nicola-bastianello.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal website of Nicola Bastianello."
+title: "Nicola Bastianello's personal website."
 excerpt: "I'm a PhD student in Information Engineering at the University of Padova, Italy."
 author_profile: true
 redirect_from: